Sand and Gravel Safety

 Make sure all spotters, alarms, and flashing strobe lights are used as backup warnings.
 Scan the site and task at hand before starting work.
 Work as far from moving equipment as possible.
 Communicate with other workers and make eye contact with them.

-Conclusion: Employees should be trained on the procedures, policies, and safe practices of working safely during sand and gravel pit operations.
-I can’t stress enough the need to be alert and to be aware of your surroundings.
-Use common sense and be safe out there.
+Employees should be trained on the procedures, policies, and safe practices of working safely during sand and gravel pit operations.
+Stay alert and be aware of your surroundings.